abdeoliveira/timepatrol/README.md

 Then, check the comments in `config` file for directions and adjust it as per your system.

+**Once you have finished, I recommend you run `sudo timepatrol check` to see if timepatrol spots any misconfiguration.**

 **A note regarding `/etc/fstab`**: The default installation in some distributions (Arch for instance) include the `subvolid` information in `fstab` for mounting points.
 Since rollbacks change such a number I recommend you omit the `subvolid`